This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - A$10 million;

-- three times the value of the benefits obtained through the cartel conduct; or
+- three times the gain from the cartel conduct; or

-- 10 per cent of the corporate group’s annual turnover attributable to Australia.
+- where the gain cannot be ascertained, 10 per cent of the corporate group’s annual turnover attributable to Australia.

-Until 2007, corporate civil penalties were capped at A$10 million.
+Until 2007, civil penalties for corporations were capped at A$10 million.

-Individuals face up to 10 years in prison and/or fines of A$220,000 under the criminal regime and pecuniary penalties of up to A$500,000 under the civil regime.
+Individuals face up to 10 years in prison or fines of A$220,000 or both under the criminal regime and pecuniary penalties of up to A$500,000 under the civil regime.

 The ACCC can also seek injunctions to restrain future breaches of the Act and may consider accepting undertakings in some circumstances.
 It may also agree a civil penalty with the person or corporation who has contravened the Act, although the court must ultimately accept the penalty.